-Course Information Instructor Name (Last, First): Semester: Year: Date: Dept: Number: Section: Credits: Course Title: Student Information (fill out separate forms for students who Classroom Format Please select CIS 10 Results Describe your assignment: Please select If other, explain: Please fill in the table below with the number (N) of students ac you used in your assignment.
-If you wish, provide additional co
+Course Information Instructor Name (Last, First): Semester: Year: Date: Dept: Number: Section: Credits: Course Title: Student Information (fill out separate forms for students who have previously completed/not completeda CIS 101 course) Classroom Format Please select CIS 101 Yes No # of students assessed: Results Describe your assignment: Please select Please fill in the table below with the number (N) of students achieving at each proficiency level for each of the criteria that you used in your assignment.
+If you wish, provide additional comments for each criteria in the space provided.

-Criteria Number of students that met the criteria Comments Demonstrates basic computer and Access and change computer settings under the Control Panel operating system skills Navigate file directory structures and paths Perform file management tasks (select, copy, rename and/or delete files) Create, save, open, and print a document from some application Navigate and locate information from Windows Help Performs core tasks of Microsoft Office applications Format a document and how to use page layout, e.g., headers, footers, page breaks, bullets, etc. Create tables, charts, graphs and/or formulas Import and sort data and/or images into a document and format them appropriately Demonstrate techniques for copying, cutting and pasting text and/or images within a document Review a document using tools: spelling, grammar, word count, thesaurus Uses a search engine to access, Retrieve information from an internet search engine navigate and evaluate information on the internet Evaluate and rank sources of information for reliability 10 100 10 100 100 100 100 100 100 100 1 Select, copy and paste information retrieved from the internet College databases Uses email with appropriate etiquette Open, create and/or send email with attachments Demonstrates appropriate email etiquette
+Criteria Number of students that met the criteria Comments Demonstrates basic computer and Access and change computer settings under the Control Panel operating system skills Navigate file directory structures and paths - VARONING AND Perform file management tasks (select, copy, rename and/or delete files) Create, save, open, and print a document from some application Navigate and locate information from Windows Help Performs core tasks of Microsoft Office applications Format a document and how to use page layout, e.g., headers, footers, page breaks, bullets, etc. Create tables, charts, graphs and/or formulas Import and sort data and/or images into a document and format them appropriately Demonstrate techniques for copying, cutting and pasting text and/or images within a document Review a document using tools: spelling, grammar, word count, thesaurus Uses a search engine to access, Retrieve information from an internet search engine navigate and evaluate information on the internet Evaluate and rank sources of information for reliability and water and Select, copy and paste information retrieved from the internet College databases Uses email with appropriate etiquette Open, create and/or send email with attachments Demonstrates appropriate email etiquette